 In France, sweet peas have a long-held association with brides.
 Giving her sweet peas is meant to symbolize good luck on her wedding day and in her marriage.

 Suitable Gifting Occasions

 One can give sweet peas all the time.
-Popular occasions include birthdays falling in April, gestures of friendship, and farewell messages.
+Popular occasions include a birthday flower in April, gestures of friendship, and farewell messages.

 Popular Sweet Pea Arrangement Styles

 Sweet peas complement other flowers well.
-Their upright growth habit also makes them a good flower for bouquets by themselves.
+Their upright growth habit also makes them a good cut flower for bouquets.
 You can put them in vases and bouquets, as well as more elaborate arrangements.

 Sweet Pea: The Best New Blossom in Your Life

 While this flowering plant isn’t as widely used for food and drink as some flowers, it’s an incredibly versatile flower for arrangements and bouquets thanks to its rich meaning and symbolism in the language of flowers.